laballais/english_srt_gen/README.md

 # english_srt_gen

-This generates English subtitles for your videos.
+This code uses Open AI's Whisper Model to generate English subtitles (srt file) for videos.

 Make sure the following are installed in your system: